Plympton

 Table Chart PROFILE FAQ

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Plympton's population is estimated at around 6,146 as of Feb 2026.
-This reflects an increase of 687 people (12.6%) since the 2021 Census, which reported a population of 5,459 people.
-The change is inferred from the resident population of 5,791 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 72 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,512 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Plympton's 12.6% growth since the 2021 census exceeded the state (9.0%) and Greater Adelaide, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 97.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the estimated population of the suburb of Plympton as of May 2026 is around 5,604.
+This reflects an increase of 145 people (2.7%) since the 2021 Census, which reported a population of 5,459 people.
+The change is inferred from AreaSearch's estimated resident population of 5,592 in June 2025 and an additional 79 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,202 persons per square kilometer, placing Plympton in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, ending in June 2025, Plympton has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing its SA3 area.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 97.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth is projected for the suburb, with an expected increase of 1,477 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in June 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, released in December 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, an above median population growth is projected for the suburb, with an expected increase of 1,278 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of 22.6% in total over the 16 years.

 Frequently Asked Questions - Population